Linienzugbeeinflussung: United Kingdom

-A modified version of LZB is installed on the Chiltern Mainline as Chiltern ATP.
+A modified version of LZB was installed on the Chiltern Mainline as Chiltern ATP, but has since been removed.

 Non-mainline uses

 In addition to mainline railways, versions of the LZB system are also used in suburban (S-Bahn) railways and subways.

 Dusseldorf, Duisburg, Krefeld, Mülheim an der Ruhr

 Tunnels in the Düsseldorf and Duisburg Stadtbahn (light rail) systems, and some tunnels of the Essen Stadtbahn around the Mülheim an der Ruhr area are equipped with LZB.

 Vienna (Wien)

 With the exception of line U6, the entire Vienna U-Bahn is equipped with LZB since it was first built and includes the capability of automatic driving with the operator monitoring the train.

 Munich

 The Munich U-Bahn was built with LZB control.
 During regular daytime operations the trains are automatically driven with the operator simply starting the train.
 Stationary signals remain dark during that time.

 In the evenings from 9:00 p.m. until end of service and on Sundays the operators drive the trains manually according to the stationary signals in order to remain in practice.
 There are plans to automate the placement and reversal of empty trains.

 The Munich S-Bahn uses LZB on its core mainline tunnel section (Stammstrecke).